Museum exhibit representing annual training plan

 What is an annual employee training plan?

-An annual employee training plan is a document that outlines a training program for employees within an organization and is crucial for overall training management.
+An annual employee training plan outlines a training program for your whole organization’s employees.
+This is the then used to build individual training and development plans per employee, and is crucial for structured training management.

-The annual development plan will include your learning strategy’s training goals, learning outcomes, and training methods.
-These plans can either be for the organization as a whole or individual employees.
+The annual development plan should include your desired training goals, learning outcomes, and training methods.
 A training plan will consider current employees’ skills in the context of your organization’s short-term business goals.

 Before we move on to what you need in your training plan, let’s quickly address a must for any modern and effective training strategy: a training needs analysis.

-To do so, you’ll need to conduct a training needs analysis to identify the skills your employees need to do their job well.
-It will also help you decide which training materials or programs will impact your employees’ everyday work, helping meet their training needs when and where they need them.
+This question is best answered by a training needs analysis.
+This identifies the skills your employees need to do their job well, and highlights the areas where you’re currently under-resourced.
+It will also help you decide which training materials or programs will impact your employees’ everyday work.

 To help get you started, here are some free resources to help you plan a training needs analysis: